hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ## Abstract

-The HIP defines the changes that must be applied in order for Hedera Services to support Non-fungible tokens.
+The HIP defines the changes that must be applied in order for Hedera Services to support new token types as-well as conform to the [IWA Specification](https://github.com/InterWorkAlliance/TokenTaxonomyFramework/blob/main/token-taxonomy.md) as much as possible.

 ## Motivation